About Gavin Newsom

 An early technology adopter who values innovation, Newsom was ranked #1 mayor for his use of social media by the leading search engine for finding and tracking consumer-generated opinions, Samepoint.
 He has more than 1.2 million Twitter followers and in 2010, he announced his run for Lt.
 Gov. via Twitter, making him one of the first politicians to do so.

 He is dedicated to shifting the principles of innovation, creativity and entrepreneurship to the public sector and launched "The Gavin Newsom Show" on Current TV to help shape the conversation.
 The show featured such guests as Sergey Brinn, Oliver Stone, Lance Armstrong and Marissa Mayer.

 He has also been featured on "Meet the Press," "This Week with George Stephanopoulos," "Real Time with Bill Maher," "The Daily Show with Jon Stewart," and "Charlie Rose."

 An avid reader, despite being dyslexic, Newsom authored "Citizenville" exploring the intersection of democracy and technology in this ever-connected world.

 Newsom has graced the cover of The New York Times Magazine and has been featured in Time, the New Yorker, the Economist, GQ, and Wired, among others.

 A much sought after public speaker, he often discusses topics across a wide spectrum, including economics, technology, civil rights, entrepreneurship and government reform.
 He was featured at the World Economic Forum, Harvard School of Business, Stanford University and the Clinton Global Initiative, among others.

 Newsom is married to actress/producer Jennifer Siebel Newsom.
-They reside in Marin County with their three children Montana, Hunter and Brooklynn.
+They reside in Marin County with their four children Montana, Hunter, Brooklynn and Dutch.